Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 I’ll quickly go over what you should look for in a tent heater, then how to avoid these potential risks.

 One of the most important things you can do to keep yourself safe while using a tent heater is to make sure your tent has adequate ventilation.
 For example, open up a window, or leave the door unzipped.
-Most tents have screens on them, and that comes in very handy for ventilation.
+Most tents have screens on them, which is very handy for ventilation.

 Be careful where you have the heater set up in your tent.
 Don’t set the heater too close to the tent’s fabric or near sleeping bags that could catch fire or melt.
 Just make sure your heater has plenty of space around it, so your gear doesn’t go up in flames or worse.